Delirium tremensDTs; Alcohol withdrawal - delirium tremens; Alcohol withdrawal delirium

 Delirium tremens may also be caused by head injury, infection, or illness in people with a history of heavy alcohol use.

 It is most common in people who have a history of alcohol withdrawal.
-It is especially common in those who drink 4 - 5 pints of wine or 7 - 8 pints of beer (or 1 pint of "hard" alcohol) every day for several months.
-Delirium tremens also commonly affects people who have had an alcohol habit or alcoholism for more than 10 years.
+It is especially common in those who drink 4 to 5 pints (1.8 to 2.3 liters) of wine, 7 to 8 pints (3.5 to 4 liters) of beer, or 1 pint (1/2 liter) of "hard" alcohol every day for several months.
+Delirium tremens also commonly affects people who have used alcohol for more than 10 years.

 Symptoms may get worse quickly, and can include: